RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

 alwaysopen: false
 categories: ["RC Essentials"]
 ---
+In Redis Cloud Essentials, SSL/TLS support is a paid option.
+To enable it, contact [Support](https://support.redislabs.com).
 SSL/TLS support is included in all Redis Cloud Pro paid plans.
-On Redis Cloud Essentials it is a paid option, to enable it please contact support.

 ## Setting Up Your Database